-The competition is open to students and recent graduates from around the world.
+The exhibition is open to students and recent graduates from around the world.
 Students can enter individually or as a group who have collaborated on the project.
-The project should be the outcome of a course, internship, graduation project, extracurricular activity or other assignment/ initiative at an educational institution, and is produced in 2019, 2020 or 2021.
+The project should be the outcome of a course, internship, graduation project, extracurricular activity or other assignment/ initiative at an educational institution, and is produced after the 1st of January 2016.
 Submission is free of charge.

 Submissions consist of a description of the project, and a maximum of 7 images.
 Submissions may also include a poster and/or video explaining or documenting the project in action, which is recommended – but not required.

-Projects can be submitted in one of five categories that relate to MAB20’s main theme of Futures Implied.
+Projects can be submitted in one or more of the five categories that relate to MAB20’s main theme of Futures Implied.
 These categories are: